Click on the course titles below to view general syllabi for Biology courses.

 BIOL 413 (3) Zoogeography

 The role of physical, ecological, and evolutionary processes in determining the geographic distribution of animals including humans, with implications for speciation and conservation.
-Restricted to students in the third and fourth year.
+Restricted to students in third and fourth year.
 [3-0-0]

 Prerequisite: BIOL 121.